Nate Grubbs is generally a nice guy.

 Amsterdam

-(*photo of building on this page was my home–yet 100 years before I lived there.)
+(house photo on this page was my home – 100 years before I lived there.)

 Seattle